OctopusDeploy/docs/docs/api-and-integration/troubleshooting-integrations-with-build-servers.md

 The bottom line is that every step will in the end call an `Octo.exe` command.
 For the full list of commands [check our documentation](\docs\api-and-integration\octo.exe-command-line\index.md).

-### Troubleshooting the error {#Octopus-Steps-Troubleshooting-the-error}
+### Troubleshooting the Error {#Octopus-Steps-Troubleshooting-the-error}

 As shown in the above screenshots, the exact `Octo.exe` command that was executed (and failed) will be printed in the logs.
 So the best way to troubleshoot that error would be to copy the full command, and try to run it yourself by [downloading Octo.exe to your local machine](https://octopus.com/downloads).
 A few tips and gotchas for this:

 - If you are not familiar with `Octo.exe`, then [read our documentation about it](\docs\api-and-integration\octo.exe-command-line\index.md).
 Understanding how the command you are troubleshooting works will be critical for your success.

 - Your build server will most likely execute the `Octo.exe` command from a build agent machine, which won't be identical to your workstation (mostly network-wise).
-Keep this in mind when troubleshooting your `Octo.exe`command, and if possible always try to run it from the same machine that your build server is using as build agent.
+Keep this in mind when troubleshooting your `Octo.exe` command, and if possible always try to run it from the same machine that your build server is using as build agent.

 - Each version of our extension/plugin will ship with the latest version of `Octo.exe` at the moment it was created.
 Perhaps the version of `Octo.exe` used by your current extension version is not the latest, in which case the recommended thing to do would be to upgrade your extension to the latest version available.
 You can tell which version of `Octo.exe` you are using from the initial line that gets printed by the command: